Quantitative Marketing Research and Statistical Data Analysis

 Marketing professionals rely on information gathered through marketing research to determine the course of action of a marketing plan.
 Leveraging upon research to know more about customers, consumers, and citizens is crucial for effective marketing decisions.

 In this Course, students will learn how to be smart producers and consumers of information, when it comes to marketing research.
 They will also learn to be more effective marketing decision makers.
-Specifically, this course will enable students to:

 Statistical Data Analysis

 This course addresses market research design, data collection, and data interpretation based-upon quantitative data and techniques.